-Liz advises, “Separate to providing the policy, it is critical that employers provide training both for new staff as part of any induction, but also refresher training for existing staff particularly if there have been problems, for eg culture of banter which risks crossing the line.
-This is particularly important for those with line management responsibilities as it will help them understand what is expected and provide useful tips to assist them manage issues as they arise.”
+Liz advises, “Separate to providing the policy, it is critical that employers provide training both for new staff as part of any induction, but also refresher training for existing staff particularly if there have been problems, for example a culture of banter which risks crossing the line.
+This is particularly important for those with line management responsibilities as it will help them understand what is expected and provide useful tips to assist them in managing issues as they arise.”

-In far too many cases, victims of sexual harassment are cautious of coming forward with their complaint because they fear a back-lash from the perpetrator.
+In far too many cases, victims of sexual harassment are cautious of coming forward with their complaint because they fear a backlash from the perpetrator and others.
 This is why it is important to remind all employees that retaliating against someone for filing a sexual harassment claim is not only wrong, it’s against the law and exposes the company - and in certain cases the individual - to the risk of litigation.
-In the high-profile cases of sexual harassment, there have been accounts of subsequent intimidation tactics used by the wrongdoers to silence their victims.
-Ensure that this doesn’t happen in your workplace by enforcing a zero-tolerance approach regardless of rank.
+In high-profile cases of sexual harassment, there have been accounts of subsequent intimidation tactics used by the wrongdoers to silence their victims.
+Ensure that this doesn’t happen in your workplace by enforcing a zero-tolerance approach.

 “When handling complaints, an employer should always ensure that they are handled both sensitively and where possible confidentially,” says Liz.
 “In some cases it may be possible to rectify matters informally.
 Sometimes an individual is simply not aware that his or her behaviour is unwelcome and an informal discussion can resolve matters.”